Digital product development guide

 What is a digital product?

-For us, it means any piece of software with a defined purpose.
-Every digital product reflects the context it’s used in and the goals of its creators.
+For us, a digital product is any piece of software designed with a specific purpose in mind.
+Each product reflects the context in which it is used and the objectives of its creators.

-The end result can be a mobile app, web service or any piece of software.
-The possibilities regarding different platforms and use cases are endless.
+The final product can be a mobile app, web service or any piece of software – with endless possibilities across platforms and use cases.

 Service design